Carlj0666/synths_accumulate/notes.md

 BELOW Accomplished WITH HELPERS VIA VIEW HELPERS?
 Research: https://www.youtube.com/watch?v=zqCQjUZ8kjE&feature=youtu.be 36:00

+# Bugs
+* Not all errors displaying properly when trying to create synth with no input data
 * Need to remove price requirement from new tech

-* link to create new user on index page
+* link to home on index page
 * logout button only appears when logged in

 # Done
-* create, delete, update only as logged in user/logged in oauth
+* create, delete only as logged in user/logged in oauth
 * log in/out as user
-* Not all errors displaying properly when trying to create synth with no input data

 *brand and price under new tech should be optional to add - Debating if tech should only be added with new synths?